Can I get my portfolio reviewed?

 New York, NY 10016

-I am interested in selling archive material to the Center.
+I have an archive that I think belongs at the Center.
 Who should I contact?

 Can I use images from the site for my personal use?